01000010/ntree_csharp/README.md

 * Add a search method, to search through the data of the tree.
 * Make a prettier and flashier demo.
 Maybe something with graphics instead of just text.
 * Comment the code (even tho I always try my best to have the code self comment)
-# Me!
-Me!
-Me!
-If you find this code useful let me know or give me a shoutout!
-I'll appreciate it.
-Also, if you have any questions or need some help, feel free to contact me at: brandon_segura@outlook.com

-And if you find the code extremely useful, please consider [buying me a coffee.](https://www.paypal.me/BrandonSegura)